 Your turn to talk

 I’ve talked long enough.
-What do you think about using pull marketing and a Freemium model to promote your design business?
+What do you think about using pull marketing and a Freemium model to get design clients to come to you?
 Have you tried anything similar and seen success?
 I’d love to hear what you have to say.
 Leave a comment and let’s chat.